 Install IT Service Intelligence in a search head cluster environment

 Splunk IT Service Intelligence (ITSI) has specific requirements and processes for implementing search head clustering.
-The ITSI installation package includes the Splunk App for Infrastructure (SAI) and the Splunk Add-on for Infrastructure.

 See the following pages for more information about search head clustering: